 But First: Here’s how Concrete Cowboy got that horse in that house.

 David Fincher’s Advice to Aaron Sorkin: “As soon as the studio knows that you want to make the movie more than they do, they own you.”
 Sorkin says on the Rumble With Michael Moore podcast, sharing what he says Fincher once told him.
 Fincher directed Sorkin’s Oscar-winning script for The Social Network a decade ago.
-This year, Fincher’s Mank and Sorkin’s Trial of the Chicago 7 are up for Best Picture, and both men are nominated for Best Director.
+This year, Fincher’s Mank and Sorkin’s Trial of the Chicago 7 are up for Best Picture.

 You Can Do That?
 Tyler Perry has set up his own vaccination site at Tyler Perry Studios, covering all the costs, to encourage his entire crew and their family and friends to get vaccinated.
 The Hollywood Reporter has details.